In the morning, I wash the inside of the french press with a sponge, and grab the brown bag of coffee grounds behind the sink.

 I shake to loosen what’s left before turning the bag over the press, watching the grounds spill to the bottom.

 As I fill the kettle with water and flip the switch, I pause over the sink and look out the kitchen window to snow packing the driveway.

 A neighbor is standing in the field across the street, throwing a ball to his golden dog, who zips back and forth.
 I wonder briefly if the man is as cold as the rainy snow looks.
 He wears a coat and it looks like yours.

-You are not actively on my mind, you see, but I know that you are on my mind, if that makes sense.
+You are not actively on my mind, but I know that you are on my mind, if that makes sense.

-And it feels familiar, thoughts of you, so when the water steams, I pour a good cup of coffee anyway and I don’t try too hard to forget you.
+But it feels familiar, thoughts of you, so when the water steams I pour a good cup of coffee anyway and I don’t try too hard to forget you.

-Today is your birthday, April 17th, and you turn 31 this morning.
-Though I suppose it’s nearing night in Germany.
-It’s strange to think how April 17th, for nearly half of my life, has been earmarked as the day you were born.
-I don’t dread it like I once did, but I don’t pass over it either.
+Today is your birthday, April 17, and you turn 31 this morning.
+Though I suppose it’s near night in Germany.
+It’s strange to think how April 17, for nearly half of my life, has been earmarked as the day you were born.
+I don’t dread it like I once did, but it doesn’t pass either.

-Why is it that birthday memories seem to be some of those most cemented kinds?
-I think of you, on the first year, that silly surprise party we threw for your 17th.
+Why is it that birthday memories seem to be some of the most cemented?
+I think of you, on the first year we met, that silly surprise party we threw for your 17th.
 Come to think of it, that was the only birthday we spent together in person, wasn’t it?

 Your host parents were so tickled by it all.
 You know, the party was really all their idea.
 I always felt a little guilty about that.
 But I was 16, and didn’t know how to throw a party.